LLNL/lbann/docs/building_lbann.rst

 Building & Installing LBANN as a user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: This section is still underdevelopment and being
+.. warning:: This section is still under development and being
              tested.
 It contains known issues.
 This warning will be
              removed when it is believed to be generally usable.